 Everything about this release points to a bright future for these aspiring young power metal aficionados.
 They write good traditional riffs, dynamic compositions, strong melodic choruses, epic guitar solos, and the playing is quite competent.
 The praise ends here however because their immaturity obviously held them back and turned this potential into an unripe and somewhat weak debut, if only because we all know as soon as we hear it that they can do better given some time.
-For example, the vocalist knows what he wants his voice to sound like, and tries to belt out power and conviction best he can with a youthful voice, but is defeated by immature undeveloped vocal cords, a slight lack of confidence, and a weak production.
+For example, the vocalist knows what he wants his voice to sound like (a high power-metal Kiske clone), and tries to belt out power and conviction best he can with a youthful voice, but is defeated by immature undeveloped vocal cords, a slight lack of confidence, and a weak production.
 If the music were original I would be recommending this album seeing that the composition is tight and very enjoyable, but if you don't have originality then you had better have some brilliance in other areas, and Edguy hasn't reached that point yet.
-Thankfully, Edguy made the decision much easier by re-recording this great material 5 years later with their newfound power and maturity (reviewed below).
+Thankfully, Edguy made the decision much easier by re-recording this good material 5 years later with their newfound power and maturity (reviewed below).

 Kingdom of Madness(AFM - 1997)

 Two years later, Edguy have progressed in the composition department, showing off some interesting, albeit unoriginal, melodic elements in their music.
 The production is wider but still lacks the crispness or richness of a well established band, and the guitar player has smoothed out his shredding skills.
 However this is still not close to the high standards set by so many power metal clones and is even a step down from the debut.
-I expect either originality, or a near perfection and culmination of 15 years of the genre.
+I expect either originality, or a near perfection and culmination of 15 years of this relatively simple genre.
 Also, for some reason, they seemed to have lost some freshness and energy here.
 There is also a cheesy ballad and an 18 minute song that is a weak overblown exercise in futility and horrid vocals.
 In summary, this is a mediocre power metal album with some good songs, but with so many clones doing a much better job, I'd definitely look elsewhere.

 Vain Glory Opera(AFM - 1998)